Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Introduction

 \subsection{Structure and Outline}

 In the remainder of this section we detail the additional notation used in this article.
-In section \ref{sec:PathwiseRegularisation} we recap some ideas from the theory of pathwise regularisation, averaged fields and non-linear Young integration.
+In Section~\ref{sec:PathwiseRegularisation} we recap some ideas from the theory of pathwise regularisation, averaged fields and non-linear Young integration.
 Readers familiar with this material should feel free to skip this section.
-Appendix \ref{app:BesovSpaces} contains a review of H\"older-Besov spaces and homogeneous distributions.
-In section \ref{sec:MeasureFlowsRegularity} we recall the definitions and some properties of the Wasserstein distances on the space of probability measures.
-In Subsection \ref{subsec:HolderMeasureFlow} define a notion of H\"older continuity for time dependent measure valued flows which is a central tool in proving our results.
-Section \ref{sec:PathwiseRegularisation} is entirely concerned with proving the three main results stated in Section \ref{sec:PWiseMainResults}.
-This is done in two steps.
+Appendix \ref{app:BesovSpaces} contains a review of Besov spaces and homogeneous distributions.
+In Section~\ref{sec:MeasureFlowsRegularity} we recall the definitions and some properties of the Wasserstein distances on the space of probability measures.
+In Subsection~\ref{subsec:HolderMeasureFlow} we define a notion of H\"older continuity for time dependent measure valued flows which is a central tool in proving our results.
+The proofs of our three main results stated in Section \ref{sec:PWiseMainResults} are conducted in two major steps.
 Firstly we consider the abstract non-linear Young equation \eqref{eq:AbstractNLYEMKV} and then in Sections \ref{sec:AbstractMKVResults} and \ref{sec:AbstractMeanFieldLimit} we prove analogues of Theorems \ref{th:IntroGeneralMainTheorem} and \ref{th:IntroMeanFieldApprox} for the abstract equation, which makes no reference to $K$ or $Z$.
 Section \ref{sec:MainResultsProofs} contains the proof of our main results, in which we relate the abstract theorems proved for \eqref{eq:AbstractNLYEMKV} to the perturbed McKean--Vlasov problem \eqref{eq:intro thm equation}.
 Finally in Section \ref{sec:Applications} we discuss some specific models to which our results apply.